scorfu/learning-projects/README.md

 # The Pig Game
+- [ ] Simple Vanilla JS one page game app;
+- [ ] To locally install/use it just donwload the code and open it with Live Server;
-NOT mobile responsive (min resolution 1000x750);
+- [ ] NOT mobile responsive (min resolution 1000x750);
-NOT my own project idea, app built while following Jonas Schmedtmann's Udemy course: https://github.com/jonasschmedtmann
+- [ ] NOT my own project idea, app built while following Jonas Schmedtmann's Udemy course: [GitHub](https://github.com/jonasschmedtmann)